pPrecel/kymacraft-server/README.md

 This repository contains the Minecraft server config based on the [Kyma](https://github.com/kyma-project/kyma), the [Gardener](https://github.com/gardener/gardener) cluster, and the [docker-minecraft-server](https://github.com/itzg/docker-minecraft-server).

+You can find the `Kymacraft` modpack and serverpack on the curseforge [here](https://www.curseforge.com/minecraft/modpacks/kymacraft).

 ## Prerequisites

 * Gardener cluster